 No student may receive financial aid for more than 30 hours of remedial course work, which includes all College Preparatory Curriculum deficiencies and developmental courses.
-Federal financial aid cannot be disbursed based on enrollment in Regents' Test preparation courses.

-Monitoring of Satisfactory Progress
+MONITORING OF SATISFACTORY PROGRESS

-Qualitative academic requirements will be checked at the end of each semester and at the time the student applies for financial aid.
-Students who are placed on Academic Suspension will be immediately ineligible for aid.
-The limitation of total hours attempted and the 67% completion requirements will be checked at the end of each semester.
-Students who are found to be in violation of the limitation of total hours attempted and the 67% completion requirements will receive a warning letter notifying them that they have one semester to graduate or bring their completion rate up to 67%.
-The grade point average of students who apply during the academic year, the limitation on the total hours attempted, and the 67% completion requirement will be checked as of the end of the last semester attended.
+All quantitative and qualitative academic requirements will be checked at the end of each semester and at the time the student applies for financial aid.
+Students who are found to be in violation of the 2.0 GPA rule and the 67% completion pace requirements will be placed on warning and receive a warning letter notifying them that they have one semester to graduate or come into compliance with all SAP requirements.
+Students who reach the maximum time frame or do not come into compliance with the 2.0 GPA and 67% completion pace requirements within one semester of being placed on warning will have their financial aid terminated.

-Summer Semester
+The grade point average of students who apply during the academic year, the limitation on the total hours attempted, and the 67% completion pace requirement will be checked as of the end of the last semester attended.

+SUMMER SEMESTER